This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 One Step Further: How to Sprout Nuts and Seeds

-Pecans, walnuts, pine nuts, Brazil nuts, macadamias and pasteurized almonds will NOT sprout, but they still contain phytates and enzyme inhibitors that should be removed by soaking.
+Note that pecans, walnuts, pine nuts, Brazil nuts, macadamias and pasteurized almonds will NOT likely sprout, but they still contain phytates and enzyme inhibitors that should be removed by soaking.

 Only make as many fresh, raw sprouted nuts or seeds as you can eat in 2-3 days.
 Store them in a jar in the refrigerator.